Cephalocode22/Canadian-Mine-Mapper/README.md

 Future Work

-Export interactive maps using Folium or Bokeh
+Export interactive maps using Folium or Bokeh,
-Create web dashboards using Streamlit or Panel
+Create web dashboards using Streamlit or Panel,
-Add filters by commodity, province, or company Integrate real-time production and emissions data
+Add filters by commodity, province, or company, Integrate real-time production and emissions data